KhanRayyan3622/LLM_TLV/desktop_agent_verilog_conversion/instructions/conversion_tasks.md

 ### Latch-based Design

 It is expected that the original design is flip-flop-based, triggered by the rising edge of the clock.
 If logic is driven by the falling edge of the clock, it may be converted to transition a phase earlier or later as long as the output timing is preserved for FEV.
+This may require the use of grouping/partitioning statements in EQY configurations.
 Any changes like this that may impact the nature of the physical implementation should be noted in `tracker.md`.

 ### Clock Gating/Enabling